Updated for 2021

 For more information, check out our article, A Guide to the Best Induction Cookware.

 The Glass Surface Can Scratch or Crack

 There is, however, an extremely simple fix to prevent scratches: lay a paper towel, newspaper, or piece of parchment paper under the pan!
 You can do this on induction, remember, because the burners don’t get hot (see the video above).
-Not only will you eliminate scratching, you will also make cleanup as easy as throwing away the paper towel.
+Not only will you eliminate scratching, you will also make cleanup as easy as throwing away the paper towel or newspaper.

 Burners Don’t Turn On or Stay On

 In most cases, these problems go back to the learning curve issue.
 If you place the wrong-sized pan on a burner, or an empty pan, then the burner may not turn on; it might flash at you or simply do nothing.
 For many induction burners, the pan has to be within an inch of the size of the burner.
 And some burners won't turn on if a pan is too small, particularly if the pan's magnetic properties aren't very strong.
 Sometimes, people complain that the burner just turns itself off without warning.
 But they may have forgotten that they lifted the pan up, or set a timer for the burner, or that the burner will shut off if it overheats, or if it detects a spill--a feature that can sometimes be triggered by small amounts of moisture on the cooktop (like from steam condensation).